 - According to The Hechinger Report, transportation expenses can make up as much as 20% of the cost of college for students who commute.
 Online RN to BSN programs eliminate the cost of commuting and free up precious time in an RN’s busy schedule.

 - Online programs are typically more affordable than on-campus options.
-Pay-by-the-course tuition, such as with Nevada State College’s RN to BSN online, may reduce or eliminate the need for student loans.
+Pay-by-the-course tuition, such as with Nevada State University’s RN to BSN online, may reduce or eliminate the need for student loans.

 - An affordable online program combined with higher earning potential is likely to support a stronger return on investment.
 Nurse.com’s 2022 Nurse Salary Research Report found that RNs with a BSN earn a median salary of $78,000.
 That drops to $67,000 for those with an associate degree or diploma.